 Constructed by the Nazis, liberated and reappropriated as a detention facility by the Soviets, Sachsenhausen was eventually re-opened in 1961 as a museum and memorial by the East German government.

-A location of unspeakable crimes, it is an essential must do for anyone serious about serious history.
+A location of unspeakable crimes, it is an essential must do for anyone serious about serious history and learning from human folly.